aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-watermarks/_index.md

 ## Programming Samples: Getting Watermarks

-The following code snippet shows how to get each watermark on the first page of a PDF file.
+The following code snippet shows how to get each watermark on the first page of a PDF file with C#.

 ```csharp
    Document doc = new Document(_inDataDir + "text.pdf");